 - Decline in performance at work or in sports

-Anxiety disorders are often initially misinterpreted as physical problems, such as heart problems, gastrointestinal disorders, or burnout.
+Often, an anxiety disorder is initially misinterpreted as a physical problem, such as a heart problem, gastrointestinal disorder, or burnout.

 Anxiety disorders arise from a complex interplay of biological, psychological, and social factors.
-Important influences include:
+Important influences:

 - Genetic predisposition